avatar-kaleb/kalebmckelvey-site/blog/our-new-york-adventure-begins-reflecting-on-the-last-4-years-in-milwaukee.md

 ## 2. Learn from others

-It wasn't until after my first rotation, around 2-3 months into my first job after college, that I recognized my inability to take a deep breath, think on a bigger picture, and have courage to ask for help from those with similar experiences I struggled with.
+It wasn't until after my first rotation, around 2-3 months into my first job after college, that I recognized my inability to take a deep breath, think on a bigger picture, and have the courage to ask for help from those with similar experiences I struggled with.

 In other words, why waste time fighting through situations others have been in that are willing to help you through them?